kai1001/OFF-Widescreen/README.md

 # What are these saves?
 The saves are just leftover from me testing out the newer sections, all you should need to do is start a new game.

+# Game not in Widescreen?
+Go into EasyRPG settings, then Video, then set 'Resolution' to 'Widescreen (Experimental)'.
+After that's done, restart the game